 While service providers race to build the infrastructure necessary to support 5G, it may very well be a case of “hurry up and wait”, with phone manufacturers lagging behind in their expected 5G rollouts.

 Some providers are leveraging massive MIMO deployment on existing towers as a bridge between LTE and 5G.
 The shorter range of 5G in mmWave and increased antenna quantity drive both competition and cost-cutting innovation among providers during deployment.

 The speed and latency improvements that 5G brings are an obvious and significant advantage over 4G as well as all the previous standards that preceded it.
-Another advantage of 5G technology is the inherent upswing in device support facilitated by the smaller size and more precise directional signal delivery of the MIMO antenna arrays which accompany 5G.
+Another advantage is the inherent up-swing in device support facilitated by the smaller size and more precise directional signal delivery of the MIMO antenna arrays which accompany 5G.

 The improved network architecture of 5G make handoffs smoother when users move from cell to cell.
 This improves the overall user experience by limiting data transfer interruption and lost signals.

 Much like the inherent advantages of 5G, many of the obvious drawbacks also stem from the shift to higher frequencies and the behavior of radio signals in the millimeter wave.
 Shorter range and increased susceptibility to obstructions are the most obvious disadvantages in this category.

 In addition to obstructions like buildings and trees, high frequencies are also more susceptible to humidity and rain, so the already-limited range is further challenged by suboptimal weather conditions.
 If more antennas are the obvious solution to limited range, the aesthetic and environmental issues related to this propagation become another potential concern.